greymandev/sapgui-simulator/README.md

 1. Extend the GUI layout in the agent file
 2. Add corresponding element handlers in `MockElement`
 3. Implement business logic in the `press()` method
+4. Ensure thread safety with `@gui_thread_safe` decorator

 ### Testing Agents

 The simulator allows you to test SAP automation agents by:
 1. Running the simulator
-2. Observing agent interactions through the GUI
+2. Observing agent interactions through the GUI (if thread-safe)
+3. Using headless mode for reliable testing
-3. Validating transaction results
+4. Validating transaction results through text exports

 ## Contributing